Professor-G/StreamingInstability_YJ14/docs/source/Mass Excess Analysis.rst

 1) Model Parameters
 -----------

-For this test the monodisperse streaming instability simulation from CY14 was used (no self-gravity).
-The simulation are disk model are parameters are defined as follows:
+For this test the monodisperse streaming instability simulation from CY14 was used (no self-gravity), employing the snapshot at the 100th orbit.
+The simulation and disk model are parameters are defined as follows:

 .. code-block:: python